LoginRadius/engineering-portal/content/growth/how-businesses-approach-customer-security/index.md

 title: "How Should Growth-Minded Enterprises Approach Customer Security?"
 date: "2022-04-22"
 coverImage: "growth-comp.jpg"
-category: ["customer-security", "compliance", "ciam", "customer-experience"]
+tags: ["data security", "compliance", "ciam", "customer experience"]
-featured: false
 author: "Rakesh Soni"
 description: "Customer security is crucial for any business striving to stay ahead of the competition.
 However, balancing customer security with a rich consumer experience is what it all takes to propel growth.
 Learn the aspects of a robust CIAM solution and how it helps businesses stay ahead of their competitors."
 metadescription: "Customer security should be the number one priority for businesses seeking substantial growth.
 Here’s how to ensure a balance between security & usability."